 In this case, it can be highly effective and affordable to replace the wall cabinets with 42” cabinets and crown molding.
 The taller cabinets fit better with the high ceilings, and the change will appear as if the whole kitchen was remodeled.

-Estimating the cost of replacing cabinets is a little more custom to each kitchen, but on average these jobs have ranged from $9,000-$14,000.
-Larger kitchens can get up to $20,000.
+Estimating the cost of replacing cabinets is a little more custom to each kitchen, but on average these jobs have ranged from $11,000-$16,000.
+Larger kitchens can be $20,000 and up.

 This is probably a good place to make some rough comparisons to a full kitchen remodel.